atx/padne/README.md

 ## Installation

-Two methods are supported at the moment:
+Three methods are supported at the moment:

 ### All-in-one binary

 Simply download the binary from [here](https://atx.github.io/padne/padne-linux-x64).
-This comes with all dependencies already bundled.
-The downside is the relatively large size (around 200MB binary) and some startup time penalty (a few seconds or so).
+This comes with all dependencies already bundled (including KiCad).
+The downside is the relatively large size (around 200MB binary) and some startup time penalty.

 For a quick start, you can run:
 ```sh